-$\texttt{hGetLine} :: \texttt{Handle} \to \texttt{IO} \; \texttt{String}$
+hGetLine :: $\texttt{Handle} \rightarrow \texttt{IO}$ String

 Reads a line from an input handle and returns it.
 Throws an error if the end of file has been reached while reading the first character.
 If the end of file is reached later in the line, it ist treated as a line terminator and the (partial) line is returned.